-(3) AVAILABILITY.-Any amounts paid under paragraph (1) shall be available to the Secretary, without further appropriation and until expended, for the ac-quisition from willing sellers of land or interests in land in the State.
+(3) AVAILABILITY.-Any amounts paid under paragraph (1) shall be available to the Secretary, without further appropriation and until expended, for the acquisition from willing sellers of land or interests in land in the State.

-(d) PUBLIC ACCESS.
+(d) Public Access.-

-(1) IN GENERAL.-Subject to paragraph (2), the declaration of trust and con-(1) IN GENERAL - Subject to paragraph (2), the destination of the pub-veyance under subsection (a) shall be subject to the continuing right of the pub-lic to access the land for recreational, scenic, scientific, educational, paleontological, and conservation uses, subject to any regulations for land management and the preservation, protection, and enjoyment of the natural characteristics of the land that are adopted by the Pueblo and approved by the Secretary; Provided that the Secretary shall ensure that the rights provided for in this paragraph are protected and that a process for resolving any complaints by an aggrieved party is established.
+(1) IN GENERAL.-Subject to paragraph (2), the declaration of trust and conveyance under subsection (a) shall be subject to the continuing right of the public to access the land for recreational, scenic, scientific, educational, paleontological, and conservation uses, subject to any regulations for land management and the preservation, protection, and enjoyment of the natural characteristics of the land that are adopted by the Pueblo and approved by the Secretary; Provided, that the Secretary shall ensure that the rights provided for in this paragraph are protected and that a process for resolving any complaints by an aggrieved party is established.

-(2) CONDITIONS.-Except as provided in subsection (f)-
+(2) CONDITIONS.-Except as provided in subsection (e)

-(A) IN GENERAL.-The land conveyed under subsection (a) shall be main tained as open space, and the natural characteristics of the land shall be preserved in perpetuity.
+(A) the land conveyed under subsection (a) shall be maintained as open space and the natural characteristics of the land shall be preserved in perpetuity; and

-(B) PROHIBITED USES.-The use of motorized vehicles (except on existing roads or as is necessary for the maintenance and repair of facilities used in connection with grazing operations), mineral extraction, housing, gam-ing, and other commercial enterprises shall be prohibited within the boundaries of the land conveyed under subsection (a).
+(B) the use of motorized vehicles (except on existing roads or as is necessary for the maintenance and repair of facilities used in connection with grazing operations), mineral extraction, housing, gaming, and other commercial enterprises shall be prohibited within the boundaries of the land conveyed under subsection (a).

-(e) RIGHTS OF WAY.-
+(e) RIGHTS OF WAY.

-(1) EXISTING RIGHTS OF WAY.-Nothing in this section shall affect-
+(1) Existing rights of way.-Nothing in this section shall affect- (A) any validly issued right-of-way or the renewal thereof; or

-(A) any validly issued right-of-way, or the renewal thereof; or (B) the access for customary construction, operation, maintenance, repair, and replacement activities in any right-of-way issued, granted, or permitted by the Secretary.
+(B) the access for customary construction, operation, maintenance, repair, and replacement activities in any right-of-way issued, granted, or permitted by the Secretary.